jpata/mlglue/README.md

 # mlglue

-This library contains tools to simplify exporting between different machine learning libraries.
+This library contains tools to simplify conversion between models in different machine learning libraries.
-In particular, it contains implementations for gradBDT-s, ...
+In particular, it contains conversion code for `sklearn -> TMVA` and `xgboost -> TMVA`.
+Binary classification, multiclass and regression trees are supported.

 ### Installation